 Now It’s Your Turn

 Nope, a Valentine’s Day charcuterie board doesn’t have to be just for big partie or adults.
 By combining adult favorites like prosciutto with kid friendly favorites (like deli turkey and cheese, and toasted bread or crackers) everyone in the family can enjoy their favorite mini heart shaped sandwiches.
-And that’s definitely something to love.Don’t forget to subscribe via Bloglovin, Facebook, and Twitter, to get more updates!
+And that’s definitely something to love.Want more party inspiration?
+Join me over at Facebook, and Twitter, for regular updates and fabulous finds from around the web.